ajwheeler/Korg.jl/docs/src/API.md

-This page docuements the Korg API for users of the package.
+This page documents the Korg API for users of the package.
 Low-level functions that only people digging into the internals of Korg will be interested in can be found in the [Developer documentation](@ref).

 # [Top-level functions](@id API)
 If you are synthesize a spectrum Korg, these are the functions you will call.
-These functions are exported, so if you do `using Korg`, you can call them unquallified (i.e.
+These functions are exported, so if you do `using Korg`, you can call them unqualified (i.e.
 `synthesize` instead of `Korg.synthesize`).

 ```@docs